appcraftconsulting/buymeacoffee/README.md

 ## (Optional) Configure In-App Purchase

 Depending the legal receiver of the gift configured on Buy Me a Coffee, App Store reviewers can ask for In-App Purchase implementation.
 If the following In-App Purchase if configured for your application, it will be displayed as primary flow when user tap on the `BMCButton`.

-**If the framework can't retrieve In-App Purchase informations, the web flow will be used as a fallback**
+**If the framework can't retrieve In-App Purchase informations, the web flow will be used as fallback.**

 ### App Store Connect